 Aitekz Finance were delighted with the design, development, and functionality of their wealth management platform.

 Most importantly, the professionalism and utility of the platform helped Aitekz Finance to raise additional funds to grow their startup further and help them launch the platform.

 This project also enhanced my understanding and work with Aitekz Finance including:

 If you’re building or enhancing a software platform, I can help.
 I bring truly user-centric design thinking, work effortlessly with your team, and help you realise the results you want.

 Simon and I collaborated on the launch of a pub-tech tool for the financial market.
-I found Simon to be diligent, user focused and resilient in a classic startup environment where discovery and delivery were very much happening at the same time.
-Simon was very thorough when it came to understanding and meeting the business objectives.
+He was very thorough when it came to understanding and meeting the business objectives.

 – Lily Smith, Product Manager at Aitekz Finance